CS 4476-A Computer Vision

 Academic dishonesty will not be tolerated.
 This includes cheating, lying about course matters, plagiarism, code copying, or helping others commit a violation of the Honor Code.
 Plagiarism includes reproducing the words of others without both the use of quotation marks and citation.
 Students are reminded of the obligations and expectations associated with the Georgia Tech Academic Honor Code.
 We will use tools to find code sharing in projects.

 You are expected to implement the core components of each project on your own, but the extra credit opportunties often build on third party data sets or code.
 That's fine.
-Feel free to include results built on other software, as long as you are clear in your handin that it is not your own work.
+Feel free to include results built on other software, as long as your handin cites the toolboxes you build on.

 More detailed guidance about what is and is not allowed in terms of collaboration with other students: